Pre-K & Kindergarten

 Jack joined the staff of the Homestead School in 2001, where he first taught in the Early Childhood program, as he completed his Early Childhood Montessori Certification.
 Later, while teaching in the Elementary Program, he completed his Masters of Education with a focus on Montessori Pedagogy.

 While at the Homestead, Jack has worked with all age groups and has been instrumental in developing the Upper Elementary and Middle School programs alongside his partner in teaching and life, Nisha.
-He is currently Director of the Middle School program, where he teaches a wide array of subjects.
-Jack is currently working on an advanced certification in permaculture design and is introducing a multi-year permaculture curriculum to grades 6-8.
-Jack and Nisha live with their two children adjacent to the Homestead campus, where they are actively developing a permaculture homestead.
+With the expansion of the Homestead School into a new secondary campus, Jack has devoted more of his time to administration but continues to teach a number of subjects in the Middle School program including permaculture.
+He has been working on an advanced certification in permaculture design and is beginning the implementation of a multi-year regenerative skills curriculum at the Homestead.
+Jack and Nisha live with their two children adjacent to the Homestead campus in Glen Spey, where they are actively developing a family permaculture homestead.

 “I love creating programs and curriculum that inspire students to imagine, create, and take action as they develop their sense of self and empathy for the world around them.
 Guiding students to understand their place in the unfolding of the cosmic story and the human saga has always inspired my teaching.
 I believe we are at a turning point in human history and that it is our responsibility to help children reconnect with nature and to become literate in the stewardship of the world around us, connecting human communities to the larger earth community.”